saucelabs/saucelabs-vusb-app/docs/SSO.md

    ![Search Cookie](assets/search-cookie.png)

-1. Copy the value and paste it into the SSO Sign in form in the `cookie`-field as seen below
+1. Copy the value and paste it into the SSO Sign in form in the `access_key/cookie`-field as seen below

    ![SSO cookie field](assets/sso-cookie.png)